 The Group estimates the remaining useful life of property, plant and equipment at least once a year at the end of the fiscal year.
 Should the expectations differ from previous estimates, changes are accounted for as changes in accounting estimates in accordance with IAS 8 "Accounting Policy, Changes in Accounting Estimates and Errors".
-These estimates may have a significant effect on the carrying value of property, plant and equipment and depreciation recognised in the consolidated statement of comprehensive income.
+These estimates may have a significant effect on the carrying value of property, plant and equipment and depreciation recognised in profit or loss.